 Upon successfully completing the Graduate Diploma of Business Information Systems, graduates will be able to:

-- Demonstrate an understanding of the fundamental aspects and inter-disciplinary nature of information systems in organisations
+- Demonstrate coherent and advanced knowledge of the inter-disciplinary nature of information systems in organisations

-- Demonstrate a broad understanding of the underpinnings of information systems, including business analysis, requirements analysis, database design and analysis, the management of information systems, IT project management and professional issues
+- Critically evaluate the underpinnings of information systems, including business analysis, requirements analysis, database design and analysis, the management of information systems, IT project management and professional issues

 - Critically evaluate a range of theories and practices pertaining to the use of information systems in organisations, and apply them in the context of business analysis, project management and information management

-- Draw on their interdisciplinary knowledge base to approach and analyse organisational problems from both a broader information systems perspective and the specific perspective of business analysis, project management or information management
+- Critically analyse organisational problems from both a broader information systems perspective and the specific perspective of business analysis, project management or information management

-- Demonstrate creativity and flexibility in the application of knowledge and skills to new situations, to solve complex problems, to respond to ethical organisational and IS/IT issues and dilemmas, and to think rigorously and independently.
+- Demonstrate creativity and flexibility to solve complex problems and respond to ethical organisational and IS/IT issues and dilemmas

-Students with an undergraduate degree in IS or IT may be eligible for up to 4 exemptions and depending on the number of exemption(s) given, will need to complete at least 8 more units to qualify for the award.
+Students with a recognised bachelor degree in IS or IT may be eligible for up to 4 exemptions and depending on the number of exemption(s) given, students will need to complete at least 8 more units to qualify for the award.